0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-02-01-cloudgoat-lambda-walkthrough.md

 Avoid dependency conflicts by isolating them on a per-project basis with `venv` or something similar (e.g., [pyenv](https://github.com/pyenv/pyenv)).
-Once the venv is created, drop into the environment and install CloudGoat's dependencies:
+Once the virtual environment is created, drop into the environment and install CloudGoat's dependencies:

 ```bash
 git clone https://github.com/RhinoSecurityLabs/cloudgoat.git